xopazaru0343/Switch-to-GBA-time-Converter_lss/README.md

 Download the convert.exe program from the Releases section.
 Enter a run time with the following format into the Initial Time box: ``H:MM:SS.CS``.
 The output will then be the accurate time of the run.

+# Modifications

+This fork converts a whole .lss file instead of a single individual time you type out,do mind that the filename it points out to is "hardcoded", but you can change it to your lss filename